cremissimo/trading-view-alert-exporter-bookmap/README.md

    docker-compose logs -f
    ```

+## Step 6: Start Python Email Processing Service

+1. Follow the instructions in the [Quick Start](#quick-start) section below to run the service locally or via Docker

-3. Exported notes will appear in your local cloud notes directory
+2. Exported notes will appear in your local cloud notes directory

+If you are using Docker the logs are persisted to your local `./logs/cron.log` file

-4. Access the notes via your configured HTTP server (default: `http://localhost:8000`) to see the exported CSV files
+3. Access the notes via your configured HTTP server (default: `http://localhost:8000`) to see the exported CSV files

-5. In Bookmap, add a cloud notes column and paste the URL to your notes, for example: `http://localhost:8000/ESH6.CME@BMD_STF.csv`
+4. In Bookmap, add a cloud notes column and paste the URL to your notes, for example: `http://localhost:8000/ESH6.CME@BMD_STF.csv`

 ## Project Structure